• Skip to primary navigation

 There are three simple steps to making whole apples in the slow cooker.
 Let’s do this!

-This is the time consuming part of this recipe.
-You need to create a gap for that delicious filing to sit in.
+You need to create a gap for that delicious filling to sit in.
 I found the best method was to cut out the shape with a sharp pairing knife and then scoop out any extra core with a spoon.
 Try not to cut too deep, you don’t want there to be a hole in the bottom of your apple.
-(Good news, though!
-An easier option is to use an Apple Corer tool like this one.)

-Cored apples in a crockpot
+Cored apples in a crockpot.

-Filling for the baked apples
+Filling for the baked apples all mixed up in a stainless steel mixing bowl.

-Fully cooked Baked Apples in a crockpot
+Fully cooked Baked Apples in a crockpot.

 How to Serve Baked Apples